Yearly Archives: 2025

 I love Wallis Annenberg’s vision of “creating a destination dedicated to enriching and expanding the lives of older adults by forging new relationships and creative expression through storytelling, technology, art, and horticultural therapy in beautiful green spaces.”

 Building community through creative exchange has always been the highest desire of my work.
 So I’m aiming to do more workshops and other activities to bring people together through our creativity.
 I’d love your help with that!
+For a more specific details about the course, click [here].

 Second Saturdays: Volunteers & Support Needed!